Dan Perlman: Flatbush Misdemeanors

 Flatbush Misdemeanors started as an independent low-budget web series, with three fifteen-minute episodes.
 Perlman said, "We cut anything that would be budget, because we had none."
 He noted their biggest expense was "a couple hundred to bribe a janitor" to allow them to film in a school in Queens on a Saturday.

 Perlman said the lack of budget forced them to "find other ways to make it feel creative within our limitations," including interstitials and audio intros that became part of the Showtime series.

 The first short won the Grand Jury Award at the 2018 Florida Film Festival.
 Flatbush screened at prominent film festivals like Slamdance, LA Film Festival, and Rooftop Films.

 In October 2020, Showtime gave a ten-episode, straight-to-series order for Flatbush Misdemeanors.
 Perlman used his experiences studying education in the series, where he played a public school teacher, Dan Joseph, who's "not saving anyone."
 Perlman said it was intentional to subvert white savior tropes in the series.
+He has also cited Hey Arnold! as a major influence on Flatbush.

-The series was widely-praised from critics.
+The series was widely praised from critics.
 Showtime renewed Flatbush for a second season, which premiered in 2022.
 Perlman directed the well-received episode, 'boomerang', which Vulture praised for "masterful direction at play."
 The series was canceled after two seasons.

-Post-Flatbush

-Perlman was featured on Comedy Central's Stand-Up Featuring series.
-He also headlined The Kennedy Center in DC, alongside Flatbush castmates Yamaneika Saunders and Kerry Coddett.
+In 2023, Perlman headlined The Kennedy Center in DC, alongside Flatbush castmates Yamaneika Saunders and Kerry Coddett.

-In 2024, Perlman graduated from the WGA East Showrunner Academy, designed for the next class of "successful showrunners and leaders in today’s television industry.”
+In 2024, Perlman graduated from the WGA East Showrunner Academy, designed for the next class of "successful showrunners and leaders in today's television industry.”

+Filmmaking

+Perlman wrote and directed the coming-of-age short film Cramming, which earned honors at prestigious film festivals including Brooklyn, Rhode Island, and Nashville.

-Perlman wrote and directed the short film Practice Space, which won the Neighborhood Award at the Lower East Side Film Festival.
+He wrote and directed the short film Practice Space, which won the Neighborhood Award at the Lower East Side Film Festival.
 The film reunited the two young actors from his earlier short Cramming.
 Brian Braiker of Brooklyn Magazine compared the pair of films to Richard Linklater’s Boyhood and the Before Trilogy.
-Perlman later received a Rooftop Films Filmmakers Fund Grant to develop a feature film version of Cramming.

-In 2025, Perlman directed and starred in a documentary short film, Being Bublé, which premiered at the Santa Fe International Film Festival and the Montclair Film Festival.
+In 2025, Perlman directed and starred in a documentary short film Being Bublé, which premiered at the Santa Fe International Film Festival.
+The doc short screened at notable fests including Florida, Manchester, and Montclair.
+The film was the subject of a feature profile in The New York Times and an episode of the podcast This is Love.

+He directed the short film No Sex, a queer romance drama which accumulated more than 6 million views on YouTube.

+Perlman received a Rooftop Films Filmmakers Fund Grant to develop a feature film version of Cramming.
+In 2026, he wrapped production on the feature, with a new plot, starring Maria Bamford, Gary Gulman, Laura Benanti, among others.